girder/viime/joss/paper.md

 variable, while the MCAR options include imputation by Random Forest, K-Nearest Neighbors, the mean value, or the median value.

-Finally, Visualization of heatmaps, volcano plots, and network correlation diagrams, which all offer state-of-the-art web-based interactivity, can all be adjusted to include user selected subsets of data based on statistical significance or the particular interest of the investigator.
+Finally, visualization of heatmaps, volcano plots, and network correlation diagrams, which all offer state-of-the-art web-based interactivity, can all be adjusted to include user selected subsets of data based on statistical significance or the particular interest of the investigator.
 This philosophy of